vincenttaglia/subgraph-migration/README.md

 If consistency checks report row count mismatches:
 1. Check for concurrent writes to source during migration
-2. Verify no triggers or constraints prevented data insertion
+2. Consider using graphman to pause the subgraph during migration
 3. Check PostgreSQL logs for errors
-4. Re-run the migration on an idle source

 ### Deployment Already Exists